+For some quick links to installation images, check out the debian-installer home page.
 The debian-cd team provides builds of installation images using debian-installer on the Debian CD/DVD page.
-For more information on where to get installation images, see Section 4.1.
+For more information on where to get installation images, see Bahagi 4.1.

 Some installation methods require other images than those for optical media.
-Section 4.2.1 explains how to find images on Debian mirrors.
+The debian-installer home page has links to other images.
+Bahagi 4.2.1 explains how to find images on Debian mirrors.